BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 208 ---

-L 12/208 EN Official Journal of the European Union 17.1.2015

 that related undertaking, is appropriate in order to justify that an application is not submitted in accordance with the procedure laid down in Article 231 of Directive 2009/138/EC.